Data Management Challenges for Internet-scale 3D Search Engines: Intellectual Property

 \subsection{Copyright}

 Copyright law grants authors the ability to control the dissemination and use of their works for a limited time.
 Various requirements limit copyright's scope (e.g., the works must be original and fixed in a tangible medium).
-3D models will generally meet these criteria, apart from edge cases where models are created in the absence of human participation.\footnote{See, for instance, the USPTO's comments in \cite{USPTO2014}.
-Copyright for computer generated works has been a subject of debate for decades (e.g., \cite{Samuelson1986}).}
+3D models will generally meet these requirements apart from rare edge cases, including: (1) models that were created in the absence of human participation, and;\footnote{See, for instance, the US Patent and Trademark Office's comments in \citep{USPTO2014}.} (2) models that are the result of a process (e.g., 3D scanning) that lacks a minimum amount of creativity (see, for example, \citep{Salkeld1975,Dasari2013}).
+Copyright for computer generated works has been a subject of debate for decades (e.g., \citep{Samuelson1986}).

-In general, a 3D search engine: (1) acquires 3D data together with accompanying metadata; (2) transforms the 3D data into a representation that supports some form of search, such as mesh fingerprints (e.g., \cite{Warner2017}) or locality-sensitive hash signatures (e.g., \cite{Lee2012}); (3) extracts statistical information about the original or transformed data (e.g., histograms, bounding volumes, surface area), and; (4) displays representations of the original and/or transformed data to its users (e.g., preview images).
-As a result, a 3D search engine typically maintains a database that includes copies of original works, transformed works, statistical information, and metadata.
+The copyright law of the United States includes both civil penalties (e.g., 17 U.S.C. \textsection 501-505) and criminal penalties (17 U.S.C. \textsection 506).
+Civil remedies include forfeiture of profits, restitution of losses, statutory damages, attorney's fees, and confiscation/destruction of infringing items (i.e., a ``writ of seizure'').
+Plaintiffs can also obtain either a temporary or permanent injunction (17 U.S.C. \textsection 502a) that prohibits further infringement.

+Apart from the general criminal provisions in Section $506$, search engine operators should also be aware of 17 U.S.C. \textsection 1201, which prohibits them from circumventing a ``technological measure that effectively controls access'' to a protected work.
+In addition to imposing restrictions on web crawling activities, this provision essentially prohibits 3D search engines from displaying ``direct download'' hyperlinks that bypass registration/login requirements or other technical controls.